-Is there such a thing as ‘queer space’ and can it be designed?
-During this evening the Archive of Dutch architects and urban planners was being viewed through queer eyes.
-With archivist Alfred Marks, political scientist Mounir Samuel, filmmaker Tim Leyendekker, Prof. Jasmine Rault, architect Riëtte van der Werff and architect/researcher Dirk van den Heuvel.
-The moderator is Flora van Gaalen (Het Nieuwe Instituut).
+Is there such a thing as ‘queer space’, and can it be designed?
+During this evening event, the National Archive of Dutch Architecture and Urban Planning was viewed through queer eyes.
+With archivist Alfred Marks, political scientist Mounir Samuel, filmmaker Tim Leyendekker, professor Jasmine Rault, architect Riëtte van der Werff and architect/researcher Dirk van den Heuvel.
+Moderated by Flora van Gaalen (Het Nieuwe Instituut).

-Each shone a different light on the subject.
+Each speaker shone a different light on the subject.
 Where one contributor viewed men’s public toilets as a site for encounters and a fundamental component of the history of gay men’s liberation, another saw them as spaces that are hostile to women and the transgender community.
 The speakers agreed that, in any case, ‘queer space’ is space that is non-violent and excludes no one.
 But the question remained: how do you design a fluid architecture that creates space for mutable identities?
-That the National Archive for Architecture could also benefit from different perspectives became clear when it was noted that less than fifteen of the 200 archives are from women.
+That the National Archive for Dutch Architecture and Urban Planning could also benefit from different perspectives became clear when it was noted that less than 15 of the 200 archives are from women.
 Inspiration for a follow-up session!

 Read the column by Mounir Samuel

 Read the statement by Dirk van den Heuvel